Are you thinking of getting a divorce or separating?

-According to Jones Mitchell Lawyers partner, Dan Bottrell, narrowing the search down to a law firm that specialises in family law is the first step.
+According to accredited specialist, Dan Bottrell, narrowing the search down to a law firm that specialises in family law is the first step.

 “The guidance of a skilful family lawyer can be invaluable in resolving family law disputes,” said Bottrell.

 “Family law is a very complex area of law which involves specialist skills along with a thorough understanding of the Family Law Act and the latest changes to legislation.

 “You might also want to select a lawyer who has training and experience in using alternative dispute resolution techniques to resolve family law disputes, as there are many different approaches that a family lawyer can take to resolve your issues other than always going to court.